Starry Messenger SIG

 Each year, the TAAA’s extensive outreach program puts our members in contact with about 10,000 people at schools, churches, parks, and community centers.
 And, still more people are reached during the week-long Grand Canyon Star Party which is coordinated by the TAAA annually.

-There are three levels of engagement as a Starry Messenger.
+There are multiple levels of engagement as a Starry Messenger.

 Activity Guides

-The success of our outreach program depends on volunteers.
-In addition to members bringing their telescopes to our outreach events, our Activity Guides bring hands-on projects which assist the public in understanding astronomical concepts.
+The success of the TAAA outreach program depends on volunteers.
+In addition to members bringing their telescopes to our outreach events, our SMSIG Activity Guides bring hands-on projects which assist the public in understanding astronomical concepts.
+Projects are grouped into themed toolkits that primarily come from NASA’s Night Sky Network but some activities have been developed by SMSIG members.
 It’s very satisfying when someone comes to understand astronomical concepts on their own using our hands-on activities.
 When they suddenly see the light, faces brighten and they can’t help but smile.
 You’ve given them a personal experience of something greater than themselves.
+SMSIG meeting attendance is optional for our Astronomy Guides.

 Library Telescope Program

-The Library Telescope Program is described elsewhere, but this program requires volunteers to keep it going.
-The County Librarians take care of loaning the telescopes and checking them on their return.
+The Library Telescope Program is described elsewhere on the website, but this program requires volunteers to keep it going.
+The librarians in Pima and Cochise counties take care of loaning the telescopes and checking them on their return.
 The TAAA remains the experts when the telescopes need maintenance.
-As telescopes are added to the program, we make all the modifications to make them ready for public use.
+When a telescope is added to the program, we make all the modifications to make them ready for public use.
 We also conduct training programs for the librarians when a telescope is added to a collection, and we host library events to encourage the use of the telescopes.

-Interested in more information about our outreach program?
+Interested in more information about VOLUNTEERING for our outreach program?
 Contact us at smsig [at] tucsonastronomy [dot] org.